smruti264/Talksy/README.md

 Run the complete `supabase.sql` in Supabase SQL Editor.

 ### Register fails / "Signups not allowed" / phone provider errors
 Make sure **Authentication → Providers → Email** is enabled.
-Talksy no longer uses the Phone provider, so no SMS provider (Twilio, etc.) is required.
+Talksy stores your phone number as your login ID but authenticates through Supabase's Email provider behind the scenes, so no SMS provider (Twilio, etc.) is required, and the Phone provider does not need to be touched.

-### Users can sign up but cannot log in right away
+### Account created but you can never log in afterwards
-Check **Authentication → Settings** — if "Confirm email" is ON, the user must click the confirmation link in their inbox first.
-Turn it OFF for instant login during testing.
+This means **"Confirm email" is still ON** in Authentication settings.
+Since Talksy generates a fake internal email for each phone number, it can never receive a real confirmation link, so the account stays stuck unconfirmed.
+Turn "Confirm email" OFF in **Authentication → Settings**.

+### "User already registered"
+That phone number already has an account.
+Try logging in instead, or use a different phone number.

 ### Messages do not appear live
 Make sure `messages` is enabled in Supabase Realtime.
 The SQL includes: